-- Workers who support food, shelter, and social services, and other necessities of life for needy groups and individuals, including in-need populations and COVID-19 responders (including travelling medical staff). - Workers in animal shelters. - Workers responsible for the leasing of residential properties to provide individuals and families with ready access to available housing. - Workers responsible for handling property management, maintenance, and related service calls who can coordinate the response to emergency "at-home" situations requiring immediate attention, as well as facilitate the reception of deliveries, mail, and other necessary services. - Workers performing housing construction related activities to ensure additional units can be made available to combat the nation's existing housing supply shortage. - Workers performing services in support of the elderly and disabled populations who coordinate a variety of services, including health care appointments and activities of dailyliving. - Workers supporting the construction of housing, including those supporting government functions related to the building and development process, such as inspections, permitting and plan review services that can be modified to protect the public health, but fundamentally should continue and serve the construction of housing (e.g., allow qualified private third-party inspections in case of governmentshutdown).
+- Workers providing dependent care services, particularly those whose services ensure essential workers can continue to work. - Workers who support food, shelter, and social services, and other necessities of life for needy groups and individuals, including in-need populations and COVID-19 responders including travelling medical staff. - Workers in animal shelters. - Workers responsible for the leasing of residential properties to provide individuals and families with ready access to available housing. - Workers responsible for handling property management, maintenance, and related service calls who can coordinate the response to emergency "at-home" situations requiring immediate attention, as well as facilitate the reception of deliveries, mail, and other necessary services. - Workers performing housing and commercial construction related activities, including those supporting government functions related to the building and development process, such as inspections, permitting, and plan review services that can be modified to protect the public health, but fundamentally should continue and enable the continuity of the construction industry (e.g., allow qualified private third-party inspections in case of federal government shutdown). - Workers performing services in support of the elderly and disabled populations who coordinate a variety of services, including health care appointments and activities of daily living. - Workers responsible for the movement of household goods.